Recycling. Return Home

 The Variety Club works in partnership with European Recycling Company to help you to recycle unwanted shoes.
 They say every time you buy new shoes don't just throw away old ones, donate them to The Variety Club.

-Nike Reuse-a-shoe Link Nike's Reuse-A-Shoe program enables you to bring your worn-out trainers and athletic footwear to be recycled by taking them to drop-off points.
-Click on the red button or silver ball to find out where and how Nike Reuse-A-Shoe: Information.
+Nike's Reuse-A-Shoe program enables you to bring your worn-out trainers and athletic footwear to be recycled by taking them to drop-off points.
+Go to their site to find out where and how.

-Recyclatex Link Recyclatex is an independent, regulatory body of all TRA members, offering local authorities, organisations etc a reliable and cost effective way of disposing of used clothing, shoes and household textiles Recyclatex: Information.
+Recyclatex is an independent, regulatory body of all TRA members, offering local authorities, organisations etc a reliable and cost effective way of disposing of used clothing, shoes and household textiles.

 Spectacles